About Online Learning

 Build information about your communication and feedback procedures into your syllabus and/or welcome letter to help set students' expectations and to create a welcoming environment where students know how and when they can reach you and when they will hear from you.

-- Check in your own academic unit for Academic Unit Guidelines for Distance Education and Online Learning.
+- Follow your Academic Unit Guidelines for Distance Education and Online Learning.

 - Read "How to Be a Better Online Teacher" by Flower Darby or check out her book, Small Teaching Online from the Center for Academic Innovation and Faculty Support library.